Which are the basic invoice types in business?

 What does pro forma mean?
 What is a proforma invoice?
 These two questions come hand in hand since the name, and use of the specific invoice may elude some readers.
 “Pro forma” in Latin means “as a matter of form”.
 In reality, a proforma invoice is an estimate of the final price of the goods or services you will offer.
 You can send it to the client before any contract or agreement has been made.
 This invoice type is not payable, but it is considered to be a heads-up regarding the approximate cost of your work.

 Apart from its preparatory nature, the proforma invoice can also be useful for budgetary allocation and financial approval by higher ranks in a company.
+Thus, it could be useful to look into the possibility of using proforma invoices more often when doing business.

 Invoice Type #3: Interim invoice